rovaughn/platform-docs/platform/manual/project/create.rst

 Creating a project
 ==================

-You can create a hasura project by cloning a project from the collection on `hasura hub <https://platform.hasura.io/hub>`_
+You can create a Hasura project by cloning a project from the collection on `hasura hub <https://platform.hasura.io/hub>`_.

-The following will 'clone' the project `hasura/base <https://platform.hasura.io/hub/project/hasura/base>`_ (an empty hasura project) to your system.
+The following will 'clone' the project `hasura/base <https://platform.hasura.io/hub/project/hasura/base>`_ (an empty Hasura project) to your system.

 .. code:: bash